SPS Convocation 2024

 Can I walk in convocation if I haven’t finished my degree program?

 The June graduation ceremonies celebrate the students who have completed their degree program since last June (in the summer, fall, winter, and spring quarters of this past academic year).
-Students who plan to complete their degree this summer can attend Convocation and walk across the stage, once your academic adviser confirms that you are on track to graduate and enrolled in the necessary courses to complete your program this summer.
+Students who plan to complete their degree this summer can attend Convocation and walk across the stage once their academic adviser confirms that they are on track to graduate and enrolled in the necessary courses to complete their program this summer.
 If you would like to attend Convocation but are not going to graduate until the upcoming summer term, please contact your academic adviser to confirm your eligibility.

 How will I receive my diploma?

-Participation at Convocation is not required to receive your diploma.
+Participation in Convocation is not required to receive your diploma.
 Diplomas are mailed to the graduate at the address they list on the Graduation Application form after the quarter they graduate.

 How will I receive my ASL honor cord, veteran cord, or student leader stole?